BRACE trial

 The BRACE COVID-19-specific vaccine Sub-study (BCOS)

-With philanthropic support from the Bill & Melinda Gates Foundation, this is a sub-study to the Murdoch Children’s Research Institute’s trial of Bacille Calmette-Guérin (BCG) vaccine to reduce the impact of COVID-19
+With philanthropic support from the Bill & Melinda Gates Foundation, this is a sub-study to Murdoch Children’s Research Institute’s trial of Bacille Calmette-Guérin (BCG) vaccine to reduce the impact of COVID-19

 What to expect following BCG vaccination

-Half of the healthcare workers received the BCG vaccine to test whether it can protect those exposed to SARS-CoV-2 from developing severe symptoms by boosting their frontline immunity.
+Half of the healthcare workers received BCG vaccine to test whether it can protect those exposed to SARS-CoV-2 from developing severe symptoms by boosting their frontline immunity.

 What should you know about BCG revaccination?